 Before you book any Thanksgiving travel, you may want to check for deals offered by your local warehouse club.
 If you are a member, you may be able to access discounts on hotels, rental cars, vacation packages, and more.

-You can enjoy Thanksgiving (and the upcoming December holidays) without running up expensive credit card debt that you may struggle to pay back.
+You can enjoy Thanksgiving (and the soon-to-follow December holidays) without running up expensive credit card debt that you may struggle to pay back.

 Photo credit: iStock/GMVozd